-Enjoy these Dr. Seuss games & activities: Wacky Wednesday ideas, “If I Ran the Zoo” Printable Game and learning about idioms.
+Enjoy these Wacky Wednesday ideas, “If I Ran the Zoo” Printable activity, Dr. Seuss games and learning about idioms.

 We’ve shared some fun facts and activities about Dr. Seuss and Read Across America Day which is coming up in early March!

 I’m sure you’re familiar with at least a few Dr. Seuss stories — maybe your a fan of “The Cat in the Hat” or recall reading “And to Think that I Saw it on Mulberry Street!” as a kid.
 So many of us grew up reading Dr. Suess and continue to share his stories with our kids.

 Today we’ll explore some awesome ways to turn these favorite Dr. Seuss books into hands-on games & activities kids LOVE!

 Wacky Wednesday Ideas, Dr. Seuss Activities & Word Games